Mulalanka

-Mulalanka is a small village in the Kalidindi Mandal of Krishna District in Andhra Pradesh, India.
+Mulalanka is a small village in the Kalidindi mandal of Eluru district in Andhra Pradesh, India.
 Its name used to be Mulaupparagudam.
 It comes under the Kaikaluru assembly constituency and Eluru Parliamentary constituency.

-The people in mulalanka main occupation is fish and Prawn culture.
-It was located in a corner to the krishna district, so the fresh water is very rare to use for farming purpose.
-So they mainly depends upon the salt water and this village is very famous for there aqua culture and export to various parts of country.
+The main occupation of people in Mulalanka is fish and prawn culture.
+The village is very famous for its aqua culture and exports to various parts of the country.